milkbottledude/woodlands-jb_tracker/README.md

 Stage 3: I will pick the most suitable and convenient machine learning frameworks out of those mentioned above, and utilise it in the rest of my project.
 Now we will be attempting to automate this whole process, from starting the code for selenium to scrape the website, all the way to counting the number of cars and saving the number in a csv file.
 To automate all of this, i will be using Google Cloud Run, because my broke ass cannot afford AWS.
 It is simply a matter of moving all the code in PyCharm to Google Cloud's code editor and editing the code to ensure it works in Google Cloud's CLoud Run.

 Stage 4: After quantifying the crowdedness data of the bridge for different days and different time of days, we can visualise this data through the use of bar graphs to try and identify any patterns or relationships, as well as any hidden factors that may influence the number of cars on the bridge.
 If time permits, i will also use machine learning methods to identify patterns that i could not identify myself, either through simple linear models from sklearn or more complex models such as neural networks from TensorFlow.
 I will probably use the latter.
+After the model is reliable, not only can we use it to predict traffic conditions a few days prior, i will also use gcloud to set up a 'real time' traffic prediction, which should be more reliable as it can see the traffic of the previous few hours and make a more informed decision on the upcoming traffic condition.
+We could even set up an alert system to notify you on your phone when the jam will occur on the day itself.

 Hello guys, been a while since i updated the README, there have been some big changes.
 Due to the not so sharp quality of the snapshots from the LTA live cameras, it is near impossible for YOLO to learn what pixels constitute a car with so little pixels to play with.